 Shah Alam is home to yet another worthy contender for golfing attention: the Glenmarie Golf & Country Club.
 The Valley Course is considered the harder of the two courses here with its ‘Championship Course’ billing, though the majestic view of rolling hills and pine trees might compensate for all that bunker time; meanwhile, the Garden Course certainly lives up to its ‘Resort Course’ reputation with its rich tropical adornments of frangipani trees, royal palms and serene lakes.

-Further to the west coast, the beautiful island of Langkawi forms a truly picturesque setting in which to play some great golf in – which is where The Els Club Teluk Datai comes in.
+Moving to the west coast, the beautiful island of Langkawi forms a truly picturesque setting to house the other Els Club course – The Els Club Teluk Datai.
 Besides being flanked by marbled limestone mountains and the azure Andaman Sea, the Ernie Els-redesigned course features no bunkers and its ‘nature-centric’ layout incorporates natural streams and sections of the million-year-old rainforest as hazards instead, enhancing appreciation of the local terrain.

 Dalit Bay Golf and Country Club

 Over in East Malaysia, the Dalit Bay Golf and Country Club attached to the Shangri-La’s Rasa Ria Resort in Kota Kinabalu has long received praise for its scenic views and frequent animal sightings.
 This award-winning Sabah golf course has been painstakingly designed around the surrounding thick jungle and mangrove swamps, with monkeys and monitor lizards often cited as unexpected visitors; plus, most of its holes afford breathtaking glimpses of Malaysia’s highest peak, Mount Kinabalu.